mudler/luet/README.md

 ## In a glance

 - Luet can reuse Gentoo's portage tree hierarchy, and it is heavily inspired from it.
-- It builds, installs, uninstalls and perform upgrades on machines
+- It builds from containers, but installs, uninstalls and perform upgrades on machines
 - Installer doesn't depend on anything ( 0 dep installer !), statically built
 - You can install it aside also with your current distro package manager, and start building and distributing your packages
 - [Support for packages as "layers"](https://luet-lab.github.io/docs/docs/concepts/packages/specfile/#building-strategies)